-Bottleneck of the process can be identified at the syngas production and carbon dioxide recycling steps.
+The bottleneck of the process can be identified at the syngas production and carbon dioxide recycling steps.
 These two steps govern the heat requirement and CO2 emission from the process.
-By process simulation an optimistic method can be identified.
+By process simulation, an optimistic method can be identified.
 ASPEN plus or CHEMCAD are sophisticated and well equipped with simulation tools and packages.

 Selection of catalyst:

-For autothermal, reforming of biogas catalyst selection is vital; cost of ammonia production includes the catalyst life for reaction cycles.
-A highly durable catalyst is best to choose and of it is Ni based monolithic substrate.
-It is strong and do not be affected by the hydrogen sulphide and siloxanes present in the biogas.
+For autothermal, reforming of biogas catalyst selection is vital; the cost of ammonia production includes the catalyst life for reaction cycles.
+A highly durable catalyst is best to choose and of it is Ni-based monolithic substrate.
+It is strong and does not be affected by the hydrogen sulphide and siloxanes present in the biogas.

 Conceptual process flow diagram: